remkohdev/ibmcloud101/README.md

 [Kubernetes](https://kubernetes.io/) is a popular example of IaaS.
 Kubernetes is an open-source system automating deployment, scaling, and management of containerized applications like Docker containers.

+PaaS can also provide just a runtime environment or middleware services.

 If you are a server-side, back-end or data engineer, you will likely use PaaS.

 ### Software-as-a-Service (SaaS)